apache/nifi-minifi-cpp/CONTRIBUTING.md

 [Self-Service Portal](https://selfserve.apache.org/jira-account.html) for the nifi project.
 An Apache PMC member will review and approve the request as prudent.
 Unassigned tickets may be assigned to yourself or filed via this JIRA instance.
 As a new user looking to contribute, any tickets that are tagged as "beginner", "starter", or "newbie" are good places to start.
 Pull requests can be submitted via our
-[Github Mirror](https://github.com/apache/nifi-minifi-cpp).
+[Github](https://github.com/apache/nifi-minifi-cpp).
 If your contribution does not have a corresponding JIRA issue for it then please create one.

 Apache NiFi MiNiFi C++ is a review then commit community.
 As a result, we will review your commits and merge them following review.
 We ask that you provide tests and documentation when possible.
 Typically PRs are merged after they get 2-3